 Every visitor to Croatia is required to register their stay with the police.
 If you stay in a hotel or an official apartment, the owner or caretaker handles this for you (which is why they ask for your passport).

 Naturally, this isn’t enforced for people who are staying with friends or camping.
 Don’t worry, you aren’t going to get thrown in jail for not registering during a vacation.

-However, it is critical to register with the Policija (Croatian police) if you intend to stay longer than the obligatory 90 days.
+However, it is critical to register with the police if you intend to stay longer than the tourist visa stay as defined by your nationality (usually 30 to 90 days).
 Registering with the police is the first step to attaining legal residency.

 When should I register?

-As soon as you arrive if you intend to stay longer than 90 days.
+As soon as you arrive if you intend to stay longer that the 30 to 90 days.

 Where do I go to register?

 To register, go to the main police station in the city where you’ll be staying i.e. where your address of residence is.
-In smaller cities, there may only be one police station so it will be easy to find.
-In larger cities, there will be several.
-When searching for a station, the Policija goes by the abbreviation MUP.
-Upon arrival, ask for the desk that handles residency for internationals.
+Upon arrival, ask for the desk that handles residency for internationals, which is called “Državljanstvo i Stranci”.

 What do I need to bring with me?

-If you are registered BEFORE your 90 days are up, you’ll need to bring your passport and a notarized copy of your lease.
+If you are registered BEFORE your tourist visa is up, you’ll need to bring your passport and a notarized copy of your lease.
 If your lease isn’t notarized, your landlord (or whomever is renting to you) may need to join you at the police station to register you.

-If you are registered AFTER your 90 days are up, you’ll need to have already started your residence application process to be allowed to register.
+If you are registered AFTER your tourist stay is up, you’ll need to have already started your residence application process to be allowed to register.
 This is why it is critical to register as soon as you arrive in Croatia.

 Is there a form?